 Carolina Connector Intermodal Terminal (CCX)

-Scheduled to open in 2020, the state-of-the-art Carolina Connector Intermodal terminal will pull together various North Carolina transportation systems and serve as a global logistics resource to improve access to domestic and international markets.
+The state-of-the-art Carolina Connector Intermodal terminal links various North Carolina transportation systems and is a global logistics resource helping to improve access to domestic and international markets.

 Piedmont Improvement Program